Love in the Clouds

 On the Road Again

-A high-strung writer gets hooked up with an irreverent laid back fellow and a seemingly happily married couple on the way to visit their families on Christmas.
+A high-strung writer gets hooked up with an irreverent laid-back fellow and a seemingly happily married couple on the way to visit their families on Christmas.
 They are thrown together when a snowstorm cancels their flight and they decide to share an automobile to get to their destinations.
 The Candace Cameron character is traveling to the Hamptons to meet her fiancée’s family for the first time.
 It is a road movie in which romance blossoms, true character is revealed, and secrets are uncovered.
-The fiancé and his parents are deliciously evil, Cameron-Bure, while always reliable, is quite likable and funny, and the married couple and the hero are well played, interesting, and nice to look at.
+The fiancé and his parents are deliciously evil, Cameron-Bure, while always reliable, is quite likable and funny, and the married couple and the hero are well-played, interesting, and nice to look at.

-Rating: 4 out of 5.
+Rating: 8 out of 10.

 December 1, 2015